Not sure what to bring to college? Here is our ultimate college packing list for 2023.

-I’ve tried them all and this Oxi Clean Spray is the absolute best for removing any type of stain.
+I’ve tried them all, and this Oxi Clean Spray is the absolute best for removing any type of stain.

 85. Dryer Sheets

-Not essential but I like to use these to remove static and add a fresh scent to clothes.
+They are not essential, but I like to use these to remove static and add a fresh scent to clothes.